gridsome/gridsome.org/blog/2019-18-12-gridsome-05/index.md

 slug: gridsome-v05
 author: [hjvedvik, tommyvedvik]
 date: 2019-02-18
 excerpt: "We're really exited to release Gridsome 0.5.
 The biggest update yet.
-It has many important features that makes data handling easier and a lot more flexible.
-It opens up a whole new world of what you can build with Gridsome & Vue.
-Build Taxonomy pages and connections for any data."
+It has many important features that make data handling easier and a lot more flexible.
+It opens up a whole new world of what you can build with Gridsome.
+Easily build Taxonomy pages and connections for any data."
 ---

 ## Filtering GraphQL data

-Each content type collection in the GraphQL schema has a new `filter` argument which ca be used to filter the results.
+Each content type collection in the GraphQL schema has a new `filter` argument which can be used to filter the results.
 You can filter by `id`, `title`, `slug`, `path` or any custom field.

 Read more about [Filtering data](/docs/filtering-data)

 ## Create taxonomy pages

-All references in the the GraphQL schema has been a one way relation.
+All references in the GraphQL schema has been a one-way relation.
 This release introduces a new field called `belongsTo` for all content types.
-The field will list all nodes that has a reference back to the current node which makes it very useful to create taxonomy pages etc. The field can also take the same arugments as a collection.
-And the `@paginate` directive can be used to automatcally paginate the results.
+The field will list all nodes that have a reference back to the current node which makes it very useful to create taxonomy pages etc. The field can also take the same arguments as a collection.
+And the `@paginate` directive can be used to automatically paginate the results.

-This can for example be used to:
+For example, this can be used to:
 - List blog posts for an author.
 - List posts for a tag or category.